temple-geography/gis-application-development/classes_and_oop/creating_classes_in_python.md

 poly.perimeter = 4.0
 ```

 We have given a list of coordinate tuples that define the boundary of a unit square as the `coords` attribute.
-This square has a perimeter of $4.0$ (four sides of length 1 each) and area of $1.0$.
+This square has a perimeter of 4.0 (four sides of length 1 each) and area of 1.0.
 The attributes can be accessed using dot notation:

 ```python
 print("Area =", poly.area)
 ```

 ## A Class with Required Attributes

+**Second attempt**

 Even though we have named our class `Polygon`, all it is so far is a bucket into which we can dump any attributes we want.
 We assigned sensible attributes, but shouldn't we make sure that any instance of the class has boundary coordinates, an area, and a perimeter length?